Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 -Download Hybrid Model (wan2.2_ti2v_5B_fp16.safetensors) and save it into ComfyUI/models/diffusion_models folder.

--Download VAE (wan2.2_vae.safetensors) and save it into ComfyUI/models/VAE folder.
+-Download VAE (wan2.2_vae.safetensors) and save it into ComfyUI/models/vae folder.

 -Download Text Encoder (umt5_xxl_fp8_e4m3fn_scaled.safetensors) and save it into ComfyUI/models/text_encoders folder.